Erlemar/Erlemar.github.io/README.md

 [Github](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Collaborative_filtering.ipynb) [nbviewer](http://nbviewer.jupyter.org/github/Erlemar/Erlemar.github.io/blob/master/Notebooks/Collaborative_filtering.ipynb)

 Recommenders are systems, which predict ratings of users for items.
 There are several approaches to build such systems and one of them is Collaborative Filtering.
-This notebook shows sevуral examples of collaborative filtering algorithms.
+This notebook shows several examples of collaborative filtering algorithms.